facebook/react-native-website/docs/animations.md

 `Animated` provides several animation types, the most commonly used one being [`Animated.timing()`](animated.md#timing).
 It supports animating a value over time using one of various predefined easing functions, or you can use your own.
 Easing functions are typically used in animation to convey gradual acceleration and deceleration of objects.

-By default, `timing` will use a easeInOut curve that conveys gradual acceleration to full speed and concludes by gradually decelerating to a stop.
-You can specify a different easing function by passing a `easing` parameter.
+By default, `timing` will use an easeInOut curve that conveys gradual acceleration to full speed and concludes by gradually decelerating to a stop.
+You can specify a different easing function by passing an `easing` parameter.
 Custom `duration` or even a `delay` before the animation starts is also supported.

 For example, if we want to create a 2-second long animation of an object that slightly backs up before moving to its final position: